ksh0r/murp/README.md

 Replace `<mongo_uri>` with your own MongoDB connection string.

 For a local MongoDB setup, ensure `mongodb` and `mongosh` are installed and use the following local storage address: `mongodb://localhost:27017/murpdb`.
-Ensure `mongodb` service has beed started up before running the application with your init system of choice(runit, OpenRC, systemd).
+Before running your application, start the MongoDB service and your preferred web server (like Apache httpd) using your system's init system (runit, OpenRC, or systemd).

 That is:
 ```